wgarlock/prelaunch/README.rst

 ----------------------------------

 Suppose you have a Flask project, and want to pin it for production.
-You need to specify so-called *pre-requirements* for Prequ.
+You need to specify a configuration file for Prequ.
+The configuration file minimally defines so-called *source requirements*, i.e. list of Python packages (with optional version specifiers).
 This can be done by writing following section to ``setup.cfg``:

 .. code:: ini